 Sometimes, individuals who see a genetic counselor for a Pediatric or General Adult Genetic Counseling Consultation will also need to be seen by a geneticist (a doctor who specializes in genetics) because many genetic conditions are diagnosed by either a physical exam, lab work, or both, which need to be done by a doctor.
 Our office forwards the genetic counseling consultation summary to the person’s geneticist so the doctor has all of the detailed relevant information ahead of that appointment.

-It is important to come to your appointment with any specific questions or concerns that you have so that the genetic counselor can be sure to address those during your visit.
+You can see your counselor in-person or online via Telehealth.
+Either way, it is important to come to your appointment with any specific questions or concerns that you have so that the genetic counselor can be sure to address those during your visit.

 A Pediatric or General Adult Genetic Counseling Consultation also includes a detailed medical and family history, so it may be helpful to talk with relatives ahead of the visit to gather information about their health history.
 Some things to ask about can include: